olmozavala/ds_health_hm_itk_filters/README.md

-#  ITK Filters and resampling and access to HiperGator
+#  ITK Filters and resampling
 The objectives of this homework are:
 1. Practice image filters.
 2. Practice image resampling using ITK